YoshaVEGITO/The-Entrapment-Problem-in-Arminian-Theology-A-Trinitarian-Crisis/README.md

 The Entrapment Problem is not an isolated flaw in an otherwise sound system.
 It is the inevitable result of five mutually reinforcing errors, each of which creates logical or biblical problems on its own.
 Together, they construct a theological framework that contradicts Scripture at every turn and ultimately self-refutes.
 This section exposes how each pillar of classical Arminianism collapses under scrutiny, demonstrating that the system is not merely mistaken but internally incoherent.

+---

 ### A. Prevenient Grace: The Invented Middle Ground

 **The Claim:**

 Arminianism teaches that after the Fall, humanity is totally depraved and spiritually dead (Eph.
 2:1), incapable of responding to God.
 However, God gives universal "prevenient grace" to every person—a non-regenerating, resistible enabling that restores the ability to choose salvation.
 This grace is powerful enough to overcome total depravity but polite enough to be rejected.
 It makes salvation possible but not certain.

 **The Biblical Absence:**

 The supporting Scripture list for universal prevenient grace = ∅.

 The texts Arminians cite do not teach what they claim:

-- **John 1:9** ("The true light, which gives light to everyone, was coming into the world") — This describes the Logos as the source of illumination and revelation to all creation, not universal enabling grace.
-The Greek φωτίζει refers to light shining, not grace enabling.
-No salvation mechanism is in view.
+- **John 1:9** ("The true light, which gives light to everyone, was coming into the world")
+  - This describes the Logos as the source of illumination and revelation to all creation, not universal enabling grace
+  - The Greek φωτίζει refers to light shining, not grace enabling
+  - No salvation mechanism is in view

-- **John 12:32** ("And I, when I am lifted up from the earth, will draw all people to myself") — The context is Christ's drawing of *all types* (Jew and Gentile) into the new covenant community, not every individual without exception.
-Verse 20 shows Greeks (Gentiles) seeking Jesus—the "all" is scope (nations), not exhaustive (every person).
+- **John 12:32** ("And I, when I am lifted up from the earth, will draw all people to myself")
+  - Context: Greeks (Gentiles) seeking Jesus in v.20
+  - The "all" is scope (Jews + Gentiles, all types) not exhaustive (every individual)
+  - Verse shows ethnic expansion of gospel, not universal enabling

-- **Titus 2:11** ("For the grace of God has appeared, bringing salvation for all people") — This describes the *scope* of salvation (available to all kinds—Jew, Gentile, slave, free), not the mechanism (universal enabling).
-The grammar supports "all kinds" (πᾶσιν ἀνθρώποις as categorical, not distributive).
+- **Titus 2:11** ("For the grace of God has appeared, bringing salvation for all people")
+  - Describes the scope of salvation (available to all kinds—Jew, Gentile, slave, free)
+  - Grammar supports "all kinds" (πᾶσιν ἀνθρώποις as categorical, not distributive)
+  - Context (vv.2-10) addresses various groups within the church, not every individual

 **The Ad Hoc Nature:**

 Prevenient grace was invented to solve a problem the system itself creates.
-The logic runs as follows:
+The logic runs:

 1. Total depravity → no one can respond to God (Eph.
 2:1; Rom.
 8:7-8)
 2. God commands everyone to repent (Acts 17:30)
 3. God condemns those who don't repent (John 3:18, 36)